andytudhope/dyeing-the-blue-book/content/voice.md

 ---

+"On a true mystical path, one has lost so much.
+One is so lost.
+And at the same time, life becomes more alive, more dynamic.
+It has always been the emptiness at the center that allows things to happen." — Llewellyn Vaughan-Lee

+---

 "The god of true mercy
 would enter differently the pure, the vast
 the gatelike open heart \[...\]

 Not less than the subtle [[secret]] sum
-of intuition winning us inside in silence
+of intuition winning us inside in [[silence]]
 like a quietly playing child of cosmic union." — Rainer Maria Rilke

 ---